true1ann/Extended-Bogeys-Borked/README.md

 #### Legacy

-Extended Bogeys has a wiki detailing how you can integrate Extended Bogeys into your project aswell as details on creating, rendering and customising your own bogey.
+Extended Bogeys has a wiki detailing how you can integrate Extended Bogeys into your project as well as details on creating, rendering and customising your own bogey.
 You can find the docs <a href="https://github.com/Rabbitminers/Extended-Bogeys/wiki">Here</a>

 <img src="https://user-images.githubusercontent.com/79579164/215903175-7acbd4f6-b221-4e2f-9305-efaf1c621ad0.png"
      alt="Extended bogeys showcase"